 Accident accountability and truck theft are two reasons owner-operators are supportive of road-facing cameras, observed Montway’s Fleet Safety and Compliance Manager.

 Recordings of accidents assist with increased accuracy in determining who is at fault.
-Which means liability protection is another major benefit influencing the recent adoption of this technology.
+This means liability protection is another major benefit influencing the recent adoption of this technology.
 Many fleets have reported that the recordings have prevented them from facing multimillion-dollar settlements or court cases.

 Cameras on trucks deter theft, and if something is stolen, the surveillance can help catch the culprits.